 In an Internet petition urging President Barack Obama to secure "special amnesty" for his father, Jonathan Bae wrote: "We have been distraught by my father's deteriorating health and his sentence of hard labor.
 However, we have not given up hope because we have faith in our government to represent and protect American citizens here and abroad."

-Jun Young Su, an American citizen detained in North Korea on unspecified charges for six months, was released during a May 2011 visit by King to assess its pleas for food aid.
+released during a May 2011 visit by King to assess its pleas for food

-Two American journalists arrested in 2009 by North Korea were held until former President Bill Clinton traveled there to negotiate their release.
+"humanitarian grounds."Two American journalists arrested in 2009 by North Korea were held until former President Bill Clinton traveled there to negotiate their release.

 The United States will send its North Korean human rights envoy to Pyongyang this week to seek the release of an imprisoned U.S. Christian missionary, the State Department said on Tuesday.